Bitten (novel): Screen adaptations

-For a while, there was discussion of making a movie adaptation of the novel.
+For a while, there was discussion of making a film adaptation of the novel.
 Angelina Jolie was approached to play the central role of Elena.
 A script is still floating around for it.

 On 23 August 2012, Space announced that a full-season TV adaptation of Bitten would commence production in spring 2013.
 On 9 March 2013, it was announced that Laura Vandervoort would be cast as Elena Michaels.
 The 13-part series was scheduled to premiere in fall 2013 but was pushed back and premiered in January 2014.
 On 12 August 2014, the full first season was released in the United States on Blu-ray and DVD.